djgroen/flee/docs/DFlee_Data_Files.md

 *   **Food and Agriculture Organization of the United Nations (FAO) Emergency Data Database:** (While potentially sparse and with limited regional specificity, it can offer insights into migration patterns, shocks, and food security on a regional/national scale).
 *   **IOM**
 *   **Facebook/MetaDataForGood** Application to access in progress.
 Some public data products as examples for their blog.
 *   **Mobile Data** Some data is available in the scientific literature.
 Often private/pay to use.
+*   * **News Reports** Local or international news reports of an event may include details of the regions (worst) affected and the number of people displaced to another region.